Azure/Cloud-Native/website/blog/2022-09-29/index.md

 So now that we've gone over what this template contains on GitHub, let's pull this template code down to our local machine, set it up for local development, provision the right infrastructure, and deploy the code on Azure in a **single step**.

 When designing the CLI, we wanted the experience to be both flexible and non-magical (no side effects, easy to understand).
-That being said, we're going to run this all with `azd up` but you could alternatively run a series of three commands and the outcome would be the same - `azd init --template Azure-Samples/todo-python-mongo-swa-func` (to pull the code down to your machine), `azd provision` (to provision infrastructure) and then `azd deploy` (to deploy application code on Azure).
+So, we're going to run this all with `azd up` but you could alternatively run a series of three commands and the outcome would be the same - `azd init --t Azure-Samples/todo-python-mongo-swa-func` (to pull the code down to your machine), `azd provision` (to provision infrastructure) and then `azd deploy` (to deploy application code on Azure).
 Choose your own adventure!

 ![](img/single-step.png)